ckaestne/seai/README.md

 Open to undergraduate and graduate students meeting the prerequisites.

-### Summer 2020

-Targeted at students with a software engineering background (see prerequisites below)
+The summer 2020 offering targets students with a software engineering background (see prerequisites below)

 Lectures Tuesday+Thursday 3-4:20pm, Room 3SC 265 (Craig Street)